-A good place to start is with semantic search, the most important concept in the Google algorithm update.
+A good place to start for any SEO services provider or online marketing specialist is with semantic search, the most important concept in the Google algorithm update.

 Understanding the importance behind it allows you to re-evaluate your current content strategy, modify your existing best practices and gain advantage over your competitors.